Best Running Belt Reviews 2016

 Just be careful not to stuff too much of your belongings into the belt, because the more things you have in there, the more likely it is to move around.

-Another neat thing about the Urban Active Sports is the material that it’s made from: a sweat-free foam padding, which protects your phone, cash, and other belongings from getting wet or damaged.
+Another neat thing about the Urban Active Sports is the material that it's made from: a sweat-free foam padding, which is a running belt for iphone, cash, and other belongings from getting wet or damaged.